Choosing Yarn

 For instance, worsted-weight yarn is usually knit on needles in a size range between 4.5 and 5.5 mm, and is frequently paired with 5.0 mm needles—a good size to create flexible but sturdy fabric, so that’s what the gauge on the label is given in.
 But for bulky-weight yarn such as the Building Blocks Cowl & Hood pattern uses, the middle-of-the-road needle size is 6.0 mm.

-For more information about which needle size goes best with what yarn weight and average gauges, see the Craft Yarn Council’s page about it here.
+For more information about which needle size goes best with what yarn weight and average gauges, refer to the Craft Yarn Council’s page about it.

 Standardized yarn weight label.